lzxlab/pSAM/README.md

 conda activate dl37
 python predict.py input_fasta_file output_path
 ```
 Two parameters are needed: `input_fasta_file` is a common fasta file with protein name started with '>' and protein sequence; `output_path` is the path to work and write and results.
+The `inputFile.fasta` in the fold is an example.

 # Output
 The output file containing the probabilities of subcellular location.